syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/open-save.md

 | Import with normal data (without any formatting) | 50,000 * 20 (1 million cells) |
 | Import data with format (Row height/ cell formats & Merging Wrap text randomly) | 30,000 * 10 |

 Based on the limitations, if the formats and formulas are applied in the imported Excel, the threshold limit may vary.
-So, loading such a large file into the spreadsheet is not possible because the construction of JSON and the loading of such a large JSON into the spreadsheet are tedious processes.
+So, loading such a large file (contains data beyond the limitations allowed) into the spreadsheet is not possible because the construction of JSON and the loading of such a large JSON into the spreadsheet are tedious processes.

 If needed to skip the loading of a larger file, you have two options to restrict the file by importing into the spreadsheet and causing the server goes unresponsive.
 Those properties are.